soarqin/DSP_Mods/UXAssist/README.md

   + General
     - Enable game window resize
     - Remember window position and size on last exit
-    - Better auto-save mechanism
-      - Auto saves are stored in 'Save\AutoSaves' folder, filenames are combined with cluster address and date-time
-      - Note: this will sort gamesaves by modified time on save/load window, so you don't have to use [DSP_Save_Game_Sorter] anymore
     - Convert Peace-Mode saves to Combat-Mode on loading
   + Planet/Factory
     - Unlimited interactive range